Guangji Nanlu station

-Guangji Nanlu Station (广济南路站) is a station on Line 1 and Line 2 of Suzhou Rail Transit.
+Guangji Nanlu Station (广济南路站) is a station of Line 1 and Line 2 of the Suzhou Metro.
 The station is located in Gusu District, Suzhou.
 It began operation on April 28, 2012 with the opening of Line 1.
 The Line 2 platforms began operation on December 28, 2013 with the opening of Line 2.

-A free interchange is available between the two lines.
-The station is the first and so far only transfer station of the Suzhou Rail Transit system.
+The station was the first transfer station of the Suzhou Metro system.